Everywhere local solubility for hypersurfaces in products of projective spaces: Relation to binary quartics

 and $\calT^* := \{ (G_2,G_4) \in \calT : G_4(0,1) \not\equiv 0 \pmod{p^2} \}$.
 Then the proportions of generalised binary quartics in $\calS$, $\calT$ and $\calT^*$ that are soluble over $\Q_p$ are, respectively,

 and

 \end{lemma} \begin{proof} These probabilities were computed in \cite{BCF-binaryquartic}.
-The probability $\sigma$ was computed in Lemma 2.12, where it was denoted $\alpha_4^{-}$.
-The probabilities $\tau$ and $\tau^*$ were computed in Section~2.3, where they were denoted $\sigma_4$ and $\beta_4^0$. \end{proof}
+The probability $\sigma$ was computed following Corollary 18, where it was denoted $\lambda$.
+The probabilities $\tau$ and $\tau^*$ were computed in Sections 2.3.6 and 2.3.5, where they were denoted $\sigma_4$ and $\sigma'_4$. \end{proof}

 We define a map

 It is easy to check that a $(2,2)$-form $F$ is soluble over $\Q_p$ if and only if the generalised binary quartic $\Phi(F)$ is soluble over $\Q_p$.
 We write $\Phi_p$ for the corresponding map on forms with coefficients in $\F_p$.
 The cases (i) and (ii) in the following lemma relate to Cases~1(iii) and~4 in Section~\ref{ss: nosmoothpts}.